 - A. General: Installation and removal of and use charges for temporary facilities shall be included in the Contract Sum unless otherwise indicated.
-Allow other entities to use temporary services and facilities without cost, including, but not limited to, Owner's construction forces, Architect, testing agencies, and authorities having jurisdiction. - B. Sewer Service: Contractor Pay sewer-service use charges for sewer usage by all entities for construction operations. - C. Water Service: Contractor Pay water-service use charges for water used by all entities for construction operations. - D. Electric Power Service: Contractor will pay electric-power-service use charges for electricity used by all entities for construction operations. - E. Contractor shall pay for all temporary electrical, water, and sewer services required for the project.
-Coordinate any tap fees, electrical service fees, and/or impact fees with local utility companies and local jurisdiction.
+Allow other entities to use temporary services and facilities without cost, including, but not limited to, Owner's construction forces, Architect, testing agencies, and authorities having jurisdiction. - B. Sewer Service: Owner Pay sewer-service use charges for sewer usage by all entities for construction operations. - C. Water Service: Owner Pay water-service use charges for water used by all entities for construction operations. - D. Electric Power Service: Owner will pay electric-power-service use charges for electricity used by all entities for construction operations.

-- A. Site Plan: Show temporary facilities, utility hookups, staging areas, and parking areas for construction personnel. - B. Erosion- and Sedimentation-Control Plan: Show compliance with requirements of EPA Construction General Permit or authorities having jurisdiction, whichever is more stringent. - C. Fire-Safety Program: Show compliance with requirements of NFPA 241 and authorities having jurisdiction.
-Indicate Contractor personnel responsible for management of fire-prevention program. - D. Moisture-Protection Plan: Describe procedures and controls for protecting materials and construction from water absorption and damage.

-- 1. Describe delivery, handling, and storage provisions for materials subject to water absorption or water damage. - 2.
-Indicate procedures for discarding water-damaged materials, protocols for mitigating water intrusion into completed Work, and replacing water-damaged Work. - E. Dust- and HVAC-Control Plan: Submit coordination drawing and narrative that indicates the dust- and HVAC-control measures proposed for use, proposed locations, and proposed time frame for their operation.
+- A. Site Plan: Show temporary facilities, utility hookups, staging areas, and parking areas for construction personnel. - B. Fire-Safety Program: Show compliance with requirements of NFPA 241 and authorities having jurisdiction.
+Indicate Contractor personnel responsible for management of fire-prevention program. - C. Moisture-Protection Plan: Describe procedures and controls for protecting materials and construction from water absorption and damage. - 1.
+Describe delivery, handling, and storage provisions for materials subject to water absorption or water damage. - 2.
+Indicate procedures for discarding water-damaged materials, protocols for mitigating water intrusion into completed Work, and replacing water-damaged Work. - D. Dust- and HVAC-Control Plan: Submit coordination drawing and narrative that indicates the dust- and HVAC-control measures proposed for use, proposed locations, and proposed time frame for their operation.
 Identify further options if proposed measures are later determined to be inadequate.
-Include the following: - 1.
-HVAC system isolation schematic drawing. - 2.
+Include the following:

+- 1. HVAC system isolation schematic drawing. - 2.
 Location of proposed air-filtration system discharge. - 3.
-Waste handling procedures. - Other dust-control measures.
+Waste handling procedures. - 4.
+Other dust-control measures.